 And of course, there are memberships that are totally irrelevant.
 I’m not saying there’s anything wrong with them, just that they have no bearing on the business of literary agenting.
 All of the following are actually claimed by agents in Writer Beware’s files.

-- Membership in other business organizations, such as the Association of Women Business Owners or the International Executives’ Guild.
+- Membership in other business organizations, such as the National Association of Women Business Owners or the American Marketing Association.
 Not relevant for publishing professionals.

 - Membership at Publishers Marketplace.
 PM is great.
 But anyone can be a member as long as they pay the fee.
-Two words: Cris Robins.
+PM membership includes a number of disreputable and/or marginal agents.

 - Membership in special-interest club-type organizations such as Mensa or the Society for Creative Anachronism.
 Everyone should have a hobby.
 But do you really care if your literary agent dresses up like Sir Lancelot on weekends, or has an IQ over 130?

 - Membership in local writers’ groups or chapters.
-Many of these groups are mainly made up of aspiring writers.
 There’s nothing wrong with this, but membership in such groups confers no professional advantage.

 - A PhD.
 This isn’t really a membership, but I’m including it anyway, because a surprising number of questionable agents claim it (some even insist on being called “Doctor”).
 I’m not dissing PhD’s.
-Some real agents are PhDs.
 I come from a family of academics, so I know exactly how much work goes into obtaining those three little letters.
 But I also know that they don’t say anything whatever about a person’s skill as a literary agent.

 So don’t be overawed by a long list of memberships and/or academic credentials.
 Even if they aren’t bogus (I’m sure it won’t surprise you to discover that dishonest or inept agents often lie about such things), it’s more than likely that they aren’t relevant to the agent’s professional competence or standing.